Esri/esri-gnip-loader/README.md

 ![OAuth Client ID](docs/oauth-client-id.png)

 esri-gnip-loader will read the `CLIENT_ID` environment variable to determine how to identify itself to ArcGIS Online when performing OAuth authentication.
-You can either define a global environment variable on your system or run esri-gnip-loader with an environment variable override:
+You can either define a global environment variable on your system with something like the following (which you may prefer to add to your `.profile` or equivalent):

+     $ export CLIENT_ID='<Client ID from ArcGIS Online>'

+before running esri-gnip-loader with:

+     $ node app

+or run esri-gnip-loader with an environment variable override:

      $ CLIENT_ID='<Client ID from ArcGIS Online>' node app